ImperialCollegeLondon/ReCoDE-HandEyeCalibration/docs/OpenCVLibraryIntro.md

 # Introduction to OpenCV Library
-OpenCV is a powerful library for applications that involve operations on images and computer vision algorithms.
+OpenCV is a powerful C++ library for applications that involve operations on images and computer vision algorithms.
 A comprehensive version of its function/class documentation can be found at [OpenCV documentation](https://docs.opencv.org/4.x/).
 In this section, we only provide descriptions of the basic functions that were used in this project.

 The following header files need to be included: